AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 Available `--help` options for the `upgrade:check` command:

 - `-m, --module-path[=MODULE-PATH]`: Path of the modules to be analysed
-- `-a, --current-version[=CURRENT-VERSION]`: Current [!DNL Adobe Commerce] version, version of the [!DNL Adobe Commerce] installation will be used if omitted.
+- `-a, --current-version[=CURRENT-VERSION]`: Current Adobe Commerce version, version of the Adobe Commerce installation will be used if omitted.
-- `-c, --coming-version[=COMING-VERSION]`: Target [!DNL Adobe Commerce] version, latest released version of [!DNL Adobe Commerce] will be used if omitted.
-Provides a list of all available [!DNL Adobe Commerce] versions.
+- `-c, --coming-version[=COMING-VERSION]`: Target Adobe Commerce version, latest released version of Adobe Commerce will be used if omitted.
+Provides a list of all available Adobe Commerce versions.
 - `--json-output-path[=JSON-OUTPUT-PATH]`: Path of the file where the output will be exported in json format.
 - `--html-output-path[=HTML-OUTPUT-PATH]`: Path of the file where the output will be exported in HTML format.
 - `--min-issue-level`: Minimum issue level to show in report.
 Default level is [WARNING].